renad-lab/fortify-exploring-layouts-1/README.md

+This is the link to my repo: [https://github.com/renad-lab/fortify-exploring-layouts-1]

+This is the link to my #2 submission work: [https://renad-lab.github.io/fortify-exploring-layouts-1/2-submission_work/index.html]

+This is the link to the entire lab with the 3 challenges: [https://renad-lab.github.io/fortify-exploring-layouts-1/]

 # Fortify: Exploring Layouts

 Hey there!
 Welcome to the Fortify: Exploring Layouts assignment!
 This is where I'll be diving into the fascinating world of web layouts, getting hands-on experience with different layout patterns, and sharpening my skills along the way.